soedinglab/binning_benchmarking/workflow/README.md

 ####  Configuring paths for workflow
 Set correct paths in your system before running the workflow.

-STROBEALIGNPATH: Specifies the path to Strobealign executable file used for sequence alignment. (eg. <parentpath>/strobealign/build)
+`STROBEALIGNPATH`: Specifies the path to Strobealign executable file used for sequence alignment. (eg. <parentpath>/strobealign/build)

-UTILPATH: Specifies the path to the utility directory and contains helper scripts for binning benchmarking tasks.
+`UTILPATH` Specifies the path to the utility directory and contains helper scripts for binning benchmarking tasks.
 It is located in download directory of binning_benchmarking. (eg. <downloadpath>/binning_benchmarking/util)

-ENVIRONMENT: Specifies environment path to find MetaBAT2 environment file (`.yml`), found at <downloadpath>/binning_benchmarking/workflow/environments.
+`ENVIRONMENT`: Specifies environment path to find MetaBAT2 environment file (`.yml`), found at <downloadpath>/binning_benchmarking/workflow/environments.

-MCDEVOLPATH: Provides the location of the McDevol tool and is located at <mcdevoldownloadpath>/mcdevol.
+`MCDEVOLPATH`: Provides the location of the McDevol tool and is located at <mcdevoldownloadpath>/mcdevol.

 #### Reassembly bins